Install GridOS Connect

 sudo systemctl restart rke2-server

-# Restart rke2-worker node if applicable
+# Restart rke2 worker node if applicable

 sudo systemctl restart rke2-agent

-Apply during Foundation Installation using PDI
+Apply During Foundation Installation Using PDI

-See example {foundation-docs-base-url}/foundation-base-installation-guide/setup-infrastructure-layer.html#_minimal_manifest[manifest] in the Foundation docs.
+See example manifest in Foundation docs.
+Set cpu_limits_enforcement: true under param group k8s_all_group_vars:

 ...